EmanuelSamir/simple-2d-robot-lidar-env/README.md

 __Reward:__
 - Euclidean distance between current and goal positions.

-*The episode ends based on three conditions: the robot reaches its desired position (using an /epsilon parameter), at 200 steps, crashes with an obstacle.*
+*The episode ends based on three conditions: the robot reaches its desired position (using an $\epsilon$ parameter), at 200 steps, crashes with an obstacle.*

 ## TODO
 - [X] Environment creation